foogod/xtobjdis/README.md

 Note also that **xtobjdis** only supports disassembling ELF object (.o) files.
 If you want to disassemble a library (.a) file, you will need to either split it out into its component .o files, or link it together into a single .o file containing all the contents first.
 (Instructions for doing either of these will be printed by **xtobjdis** if you run it against an .a file directly.)

-If you have a binary blob, you can disassemble it with objdump using the `--raw` and `--entry` options.
+If you have a binary blob, you can disassemble it with objdump using the `--raw` and `--entrypoint` options.
 Note that a large amount of the ELF meta-info xtobjdis has to work with will probably not be present in this case, so the result will likely not be as detailed (but should still be substantially better than a raw objdump).
+The `--fixups` option can be used to add back some of this missing information, if it is known.

 Limitations
 -----------